Kapernikov/kube-ephemeral-per-node-cache-csi/README.md

 ## Coder (template) example

-The docker example is useful for systems like coder, github actions, ...
+This provisioner is suited for using as a docker cache for instance for coder workspaces or github actions, where the stored docker images and layers can be rematerialized if needed (for instance when using devcontainers)

 ```terraform